 Maybe you've heard all the buzz around the XY Planning Network.
-Perhaps you've connected with us on Twitter, grabbed one of our free resources, or attended an introductory webinar.
+Perhaps you've connected with us on Twitter, grabbed one of our free resources, or met us at an event!.
 It might have been a colleague who told you about this cool new resource and community that's making waves in the industry -- and aims to serve financial advisors who want to work with Gen Y and Gen X clients.

 Regardless of how you first heard of XYPN, you're likely wondering who the network is.
 We'd love to introduce you to some of our members who are doing big things in the financial planning world.
 You can get to know them and their practices -- and hear a bit about why they love being a member of the network.